Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

  ### Analysis of the Problem ###

- 1. Distracted & Drowsiness while Driving ( We will focus on this Problem)
+ 1. Distraction & Drowsiness while Driving ( In this project we will focus on this particular Problem)
  2. Drunk Driving
  3. Speeding/ Reckless Driving
  4. Not Wearing Seat Belt